zovathio/GeFace/README.md

 ## Declaration of goal
 Our goal is to construct an intelligent system which is able to predict the age (and gender) of people from a single image using Convulutional Neural Networks (CNNs).
 We are also interested deeply in the egsistence of any visible features which can represent the aging on the face - like the growth rings on trees for example.

-## Dataset
-In the project we downloaded a dataset with ca. 500 000 images and annotations.
-Then we formed it, cropped it and resized into 128x128 pixel images.
-The formed dataset is freely available here: https://drive.google.com/file/d/1QY0hLoK9sMJN4kUDFeTIl9C7OoQIE88W/view

 ## Step 1: Introduction, literature overview
 Age estimation is still an open and unsolved task in today's life.
 Althoguh, in the past few years a lot of different approaches were created and presented.
 Some of these methods collect a lot of information about the person (e.g. height, weight, favourites, family status), other approaches look at a photo of the whole body and make some consequences.